 These days, many jewelers create their products with recycled gold.
-Recycled gold, they claim, will reduce mining and make a real difference to the environment.
+Recycled metal engagement rings, they claim, will reduce mining and make a real difference to the environment.

 In this article you’ll discover inside information that will most likely surprise you.
-You’ll also be able to cut through “ethical jewelry” propaganda.
+We cut through the “ethical jewelry” propaganda.

-Ultimately, you’ll learn how your purchase of truly ethical jewelry and wedding rings can empower grassroots economic development, and support an international movement that will transform the sourcing of jewelry.
+Ultimately, you’ll learn how your purchase of true ethical jewelry and wedding rings can empower grassroots economic development, and support an international movement that will transform the sourcing of jewelry.